 Note: The purpose of a Fixed Assets Log is to track the location and use of equipment used in the 21st CCLC Program.
-The Capital Outlay Worksheet (C.O.W.) is required when a District budgets in the capital codes within the Funding Application in the Grants Management System.
+The Capital Outlay Worksheet (COW) is required when a District budgets in the capital codes within the Funding Application in GME.